MykalM/Crypto-Machine-Learning-/README.md

 lrm_report = classification_report(y_test, predictions, zero_division=1)
 print(lrm_report)
 ```
-This code initializes the **Logisitc Regression** Model.
-The last two lines are for performing backtesting of the model for accuracy.
+This code initializes the **Decision Tree** Classifier Model.
+First we import the model in order to construct it.
+The last two lines are then used for backtesting purposes.

 ```python
 from sklearn import tree